bugtamer/areca-backup/docs/user/tutorial1.md

 ![](./images/tg_main.jpg)

-Enter "My First Target" as target name, and select your backup directory (which will be - as discussed at the beginning of this tutorial - "/backups").
+Enter "`My First Target`" as target name, and select your backup directory (which will be - as discussed at the beginning of this tutorial - "`/backups`").

-Keep all other fields unchanged and go to the "Sources" tab ...
+Keep all other fields unchanged and go to the "`Sources`" tab ...

 ### "Sources" Tab